English Baingan Bharta (1 Serving (120g)) and Plain Paratha (1 Piece)

 Portion Control

-Drink water before or during your meal.
-Staying hydrated can help with digestion and regulate blood sugar levels.
+Drink water before and during your meal to help with digestion and potentially reduce the impact on blood sugar levels.

 Mindful Eating